project-a/mara-google-analytics-downloader/README.md

 This package contains a small cli app which downloads a google analytics query and outputs it as csv.

-You can use it stand alone, see `python -m mara_google_analytics_downloader --help ` for how to use it.
+You can use it stand alone, see `mara-google-analytics-downloader --help` for how to use it.